Hongkai040/Hongkai040/README.md

 ### Hi there 👋

-I am a computational social scientist trainee who is interested in human behaviors 💩, human-AI systems 🧍‍♂️🧍‍♀️🤖️, and social inequality 🌟
+I am a computational social scientist trainee who is interested in human behaviors (mainly focus on polarization) 💩, human-AI systems 🧍‍♂️🧍‍♀️🤖️, and social inequality 🌟

 - 🧐 I’m currently working on online toxicity in some subreddits 🤫
 - 🌱 Currently learning large language models and reinforcement learning.
 Bankrupted because of overusing GPUs 😭